 Getting Around Catalina

-Avalon, Catalina Island’s main town, is only one-square mile in size and everything is within easy walking distance.
+Avalon, Catalina Island’s main town, is just under three-square miles in size and everything is within easy walking distance.
 In fact walking is the preferred mode of transportation.

 Avalon is the only city in California authorized by the state legislature to regulate the number and size of vehicles allowed to drive on city streets.
 Currently, there is a 25-year waiting list to own a car on the island.
 But visitors don’t need a car in Avalon; it’s easy to navigate by foot.
 The picturesque harbor that nestles Avalon provides a good excuse to slow down the pace and enjoy the view.